The Soul Star ⭐️ The Planet of Algoritmo

 The exact reason for his predicament was that his brilliant construction, fretted as it was with golden fire, could infract anything except whatever came before it.
 There was no way he could infract a person before he discovered the technology that made such an infraction possible.
 No matter how deeply Algotodo went into his algorithms to mine what she once was, and no matter how high he went into the clouds to find what she might have been, he still couldn’t bring her back to life.

-Looking down from his library on the seventh floor, Algotodo was relieved to see that he couldn’t make out the tight ankles of the girls walking down the street in their light summer clothes.
+Looking down from his library on the seventh floor, Algotodo was relieved to see that he couldn’t make out the taut ankles of the girls walking down the street in their light summer clothes.
 Still, he closed the blinds and tried to think of something else.

 ⭐️